ElvinC/gyroflow/download.md

 * [New video tutorial/update!](https://youtu.be/f4YD5pGmnxM)

 ### Windows executable:
 Only works with Windows 8 and up.
-Will add one for Windows 7 support soon.

 <a href="https://github.com/ElvinC/gyroflow/releases/download/0.3.0-beta/gyroflow-0.3.0-beta-win64.exe" class="btn btn--info btn--large">gyroflow-0.3.0-beta-win64.exe</a>

+Here's a version that should work with windows 7:

+<a href="https://github.com/ElvinC/gyroflow/releases/download/0.3.0-beta/gyroflow-0.3.0-beta-win7-64.exe" class="btn btn--info btn--large">gyroflow-0.3.0-beta-win7-64.exe</a>

 ### Mac executable:
 <a href="#" class="btn btn--info btn--large">Check back in a day or two</a>
 ### Ubuntu executable: